|

 We see many American boys wearing blouses with knee pants during the late-19th and early-20th centuries.
 It was a popular summer outfit for boys.
 Usually the blouse was made out of a different lighter material material than the pants.
 The blouse was often, but not always white.
 We also see striped and colored bloyses.
 Less commonly we note boys wearing blouses made of the same heavier material as the pants.
 We note the blouse suits were often made with bloomer knickers rather than knee pants.
 This would commonly date them to the 1910s.
 These outfits seem very similar to tunic suits with the boy wearing a bloused top rather than a tunic.
 We see these suits mostly in the early-20th, but we have just begun to work on the topic.
 The examples we have found are often worn with detachable Eton collars as well as floppy bows.
 We note different styles. they seem to be mostly collar buttoning.
 The boy here wers a kind of side buttoning style (figure 1).
 We notice other example with a kind of double breasted double row of buttons.
 We see these blouse suits done in fabrics with various patterns.
 This appears to have been a dressup outfit.

-As blouse suits used a relatively heavy top, they were primarilly a Fall and Winter outfit.
-We note the blouse suits were often made with knickers rather than knee pants.
+As blouse suits ha matching tops and bottoms that mean a relatively heavy top.
+Blouses normally used shirting mateial, meaning a heavier fabric than the pants.
+As a result, the suiTs were primarilly a fall and winter outfit.
+We ALSO note the blouse suits were often made with knickers rather than knee pants.
+This followded the tunic suit concention, they were mostly done wih bloomer knickers.
 This helps date the images.
 Knickers bascally become standard wear in the 1910s.
-And most o the blouse suit images we havefound seem to date to the 1910s or the late-0=900s.early-1920s.
+And most of the blouse suit images we have found seem to date to the 1910s or the late-1910s/early-1920s.
+Tunic suits at the timewere mostly going out of style.
+Most of the styling was dome on the top.
+There were no destinctive blouse suit botoms.
 We are, however, still working on this topic and do not yet have sufficent images to build a reasonable chronology.

 We see these blouse suits done in differet relatively heavy fabrics.
 This involvd a range of colprs and patterns.